taylorjdawson/Content/projects/Plasma MVP/JavaScript/Plasma Chain/details.md

 ## Utils

 Transactions created on the Plasma chain follow the UTXO format, similar to Bitcoin.
-The UTXO model was chosen for Plasma MVP due to it's simplicity compared to an account-based design like the main Ethereum chain.
+This Plasma MVP implementation uses UTXO model due to it's simplicity compared to an account-based design like in Ethereum.

 ## `encodeUtxoId`